-The County Council is committed to the development of innovative working practices in order to achieve excellence in service provision and work life balance for staff.
+The development of innovative working practices can help achieve excellence in service provision and work life balance for staff.
 Flexible working arrangements offer different ways of working to achieve both of these objectives and can play an important role in improving organisational performance.

 The term flexible working relates to an organisation's working arrangements in terms of working time, working location and the pattern of working.
 Some factors contributing to the increased interest in the use of flexible working include: